bdstps/hello-its-brian/src/pages/blog/book-club-the-finnish-way.md

 Seriously though, my plan was to read at least twelve books in 2022.
 One for each month of the year.
 I anticipate that I will smash through that, but sometimes it’s nice to destroy goals.

-Follow along for a recap of what I’ve read. [](https://www.helloitsbrian.com/blog/category/book+club)

 ## the search for *sisu*

 I bought this book for a couple of reasons: